nicfv/Me/docs/blog/posts/2024-01-02-website-updates.md

 echo "<script type=\"text/javascript\">window.location.replace('$dest');</script>";
 ```

 The 2nd line builds the new URL based on the requested URL.
 So, [https://nicolasventura.com/blog](https://nicolasventura.com/blog) turns into [https://nicfv.com/blog](https://nicfv.com/blog).
 Try it for yourself!
 See how simple it would be to change it if I get a new common domain?
 The 3rd line is totally optional, it shows a redirect message with a hyperlink, in case the visitor's browser has disabled URL redirect.
 And the 4th line is exactly my [first solution](#first-solution), which actually does the redirect.
+I used PHP for this, but it can be done just as well in JavaScript.
 The best part about this was the fact that I did not need to mess with DNS records for nicolasventura.com at all!

 ## Consolidating Subdomains